Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Supersonic Flow Over a Reverse Bump}

 This is a new test case introduced here by reversing the bump.
 The inlet Mach number is 1.4.

-Expansion waves originates from the leading edge of the reverse bump.
-The curved surface of the reverse bump compresses the flow isentropically which generates Mach waves.
-The Mach waves coalesce to form an oblique shock at an angle of $50^o$ approximately with the horizontal bottom wave which hits the inviscid top wall where no slip boundary condition is applied.
+Expansion waves originate from the front end of the reverse bump.
+Curved surface of the reverse bump compresses the flow isentropically which generates Mach waves.
+These Mach waves coalesce to form an oblique shock at an angle of $50^o$ approximately with the horizontal wall.
+This oblique shock hits the inviscid top wall where slip boundary condition is applied.
 The incident shock wave reflects from the top wall.
-From the trailing edge of the reverse bump a second expansion wave originates which interacts with the reflected shock wave.
-The important features of this test case is to capture the shock wave and expansion waves correctly.
-Figure ~\ref{fig:RevBumpMRSU} shows the pressure contours on $240 \times 80 $ quadrilateral mesh.
+From the rear end of the reverse bump a second expansion wave originates which interacts with the reflected shock wave.
+The important feature of this test case is formation of oblique shock wave through isentropic compression.
+Figure \ref{fig:RevBumpMRSU} shows the pressure contours on $240 \times 80 $ quadrilateral mesh.